homemadearcade/zero/todo/1_BACKLOG_CHORES.md

 BUGS
 --------------------------------------------------------------------------------------

+CODRAWING BUG UPDATES
   WHEN STROKING
     Texture id on canvas that is undefined??

-IN EXPERIENCE
-  When we switched the color of an entity, it didnt have the instance data, spawnX of undefined

   TEXTURE ID WHEN GOING THROUGH STEPS??
     .textureId is not defined on the Codrawing Canvas anymore? - in lobbies.
 Maybe cuz someone aint the host Must be because of draw player

-Sometimes when switching to a game room when the host isnt logged on yet and then trying to load it again later leads to all sorts of bugs of it not loading

-If the host is not online, codrawing strokes will not save!
-Most importantly if you are non the same SCENE as the host it will not save
+  SECURITY
+    ALSO security is still a problem.
+If I send in a texture id I want to replace then I CAN.
+Maybe canvas images determine their own permissions instead of arcades...
+    So its like yes you gotta be in da lobby but also you gotta be allowed to edit the canvas image

 EntityModelIds are getting set to null?
 When, where, why?